azwanazlan/orangehrm-docker/README.md

 ## How to install (easy installation)

 1. Install Docker for Desktop
-2. Install portainer.io (container management application) inside Docker
+2. Install portainer.io (container management application) extension for Docker
-3. Login inside portainer and go to stacks tab ---> add new stack ---> name it as orangehrm ---> copy docker-compose.yml content and paste it into web editor ---> click deploy the stack and wait for a moment for the Docker to build the container
+3. Navigate to portainer extension and go to stacks tab ---> add new stack ---> name it as orangehrm ---> copy docker-compose.yml content and paste it into web editor ---> click deploy the stack and wait for a moment for the Docker to build the container
-4. Go to stack section and click orangehrm then you can see there are 2 containers (orangehrm and mariaDB) and make sure their running by clicking start
-5. Go to your browser and go to url {your-IP-address:8181}. and install the orangehrm application and use existing databse. fill username and password according to this yml content. and viola.
+4. Now there are new orangehrm container exists in your docker.
+Go to orangehrm 4.10 just click at three dot option and open it with browser. and proceed to the installation of orangehrm

 ![App Screenshot](https://github.com/azwanazlan/orangehrm-docker/blob/master/Screenshot%202022-09-21%20175802.png)